-When pre-revenue businesses seek Seed investments, entrepreneurs need to demonstrate traction through ideas, the product itself, a strategic plan to sell the product and, ideally, early positive feedback from customers.
+When pre-revenue businesses seek Seed funding, entrepreneurs need to demonstrate traction through ideas, the product itself, a strategic plan to sell the product and, ideally, early positive feedback from customers.
 For a Series A investment, entrepreneurs should have a greater level of traction with customers or design partners and/or revenue based on the original proof of concept.

 For both Seed and Series A, it’s important to show traction to-date and a realistic timeline for garnering traction in the future along with a go-to-market strategy.
-Here are some key indicators around traction that investors look for and will help to demonstrate traction when securing capital:
+Here are some key indicators around traction that VC investors look for and will help to demonstrate traction when securing venture capital:

 - Confident sales strategy: First, tell us how you plan to sell your product.
 Will you take a direct sales or channel approach?

 Then, explain your expected investment in selling and how you can most efficiently get your product into the market.
 Are you increasing margins faster than your costs?
 If not, tell us how you plan to change that to improve your profit margin.

 Recurring revenue or subscription models, where customers commit for a year or more, can indicate good, potential traction since it not only can guarantee an annual recurring revenue stream but also can help manage customer churn.

 - Cost of customer acquisition and lifetime value: Tell us what you are spending on average to acquire a customer and if it is sustainable in the long-term.
 This will provide insight into sales and marketing efforts and overall product-market fit.

 To build on this, determine how much margin an average customer represents, or their lifetime value.
 How many customers did you win this month and what did you spend to win them?
 How many years do you think you can keep customers?
 Generally, we look for lifetime value of about 3X – 5X the cost of what it takes to acquire a customer.